-To have a solid financial portfolio, after eliminating debt, the second most important thing to do is to build your emergency fund.
+After eliminating debt, the second most important thing to do is build your emergency fund to have a solid financial portfolio.

 Think of an emergency fund as a safety net for the curveballs that life throws at you.
 It gives you peace of mind that whatever happens, you have money set aside to deal with it financially.